JayPeaa/milestone1/README.md

 All user forms display correctly and as intended on various displays / devices.

+Auto prixer was used to ensure CSS is compatible in multiple browsers: https://autoprefixer.github.io/

 # Deployment

 Throught the projects regular git commits were made to ensure any working files were backed up.
 In excess of 20 commits have been loged on the main branch in gitHub.